Island of Death: Plot

-Christopher decides to target a local lesbian bartender, Leslie, who is romantically interested in Celia.
+Christopher targets a local lesbian bartender, Leslie, who is romantically interested in Celia.
 Celia visits her house, and Leslie invites her to do heroin; Christopher then enters and knocks her unconscious before injecting her with a lethal dosage.
 After she dies, he uses an aerosol spray and a candle to burn her face.

 Celia begins to dream of a mysterious man and worries that the small size of the island will lead to police suspecting her and Christopher in the string of deaths.
 When a local crime writer finds Leslie's body, the police begin to search for Christopher and Celia.
-They flee to a remote farm on the island to hide, and meet a mute shepherd who turns out to be the man whom Celia has been having premonitions of.
-It is then revealed that Christopher and Celia are in fact brother and sister and have been engaged in an incestuous relationship.
-The next morning, the shepherd rapes Celia in the barn and then knocks Christopher unconscious before anally raping him.
+They flee to a remote farm on the island to hide and meet a mute shepherd who turns out to be the man of whom Celia has been having premonitions.
+It is then revealed that Christopher and Celia are brother and sister and have been engaged in an incest relationship.
+The following day, the shepherd rapes Celia in the barn and then knocks Christopher unconscious before anally raping him.
 He then throws Christopher into a lye pit, and Celia becomes attached to the stranger.
 A rainstorm arrives on the island, and Christopher dies in the lye pit while Celia and the shepherd engage in sex.